jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

             - [x] Heading 1 Calibri
         - [x] Maybe double-check the formatting afterwards by opening all documents on top of each other, closing them one by one, to see if all is uniform.
         - [x] Forgot the Done projects that have their own folder.
-            - [x] > They use different templates, so this formatting and making consisntent, probably does not apply to those.
+            - [x] > They use different templates, so this formatting and making consistent, probably does not apply to those.
         - [x] Don't Future Sub-Projects also have documents in that 'project summary' format?
             - [x] Alternative: format those too.
             - [x] Alternative: Go look for more project summaries in the Encircle Language Spec Plan folders.